akm303/MIPS_Simulator/Documents/DesignNotes.md

 The project source code can be found at the location `src/main/java/group1/mips_simulator/*.java`.

 This project is designed with the Model-View-Controller design pattern.
-The majority of the code is dedicated to the Model, which represents how the MIPS computer operates, holds data, executes instructions, etc.
+The majority of the code is dedicated to the model, which represents how the MIPS computer operates, holds data, executes instructions, etc.

+The main workflow for the simulator is as follows:

+- Load the .bi file into memory via the rom loader (See the Rom Loader section below)
+- Set the PC to the location of the first instruction
+- Run the program

 ## Model